Agriculture

 • It is the celebration of the end of the growing season across all states, which lets people come close to each other and forms a great bond between communities.

-Popular Harvest Festivals across Indian States
+What are the Popular Harvest Festivals across Indian States?

 Lohri